mullerdavid/ctf_writeups/hcsc24/Web_Valassz_egy_bongeszot/WRITEUP.md

 ## Frankenstein

-Snitching multiple useragents together can pass the checks.
+Snitching multiple user agents together can pass the checks.

 The most important part is to include all the popular browsers, both on desktop and mobile as well.